bernardopg/unhook-youtube-extension/README.md

 ## 🎮 Usage

+1. **Navigate to YouTube** and wait for the page to fully load
-1. Click on the Unhook YouTube extension icon in your browser toolbar
+2. **Click on the Unhook YouTube extension icon** in your browser toolbar
-2. Toggle the settings you want to apply to YouTube
+3. **Toggle the settings** you want to apply to YouTube
-3. Click "Save Settings" to apply your preferences
+4. **Click "Save Settings"** to apply your preferences
-4. Refresh any open YouTube tabs to see the changes
+5. The changes will be applied immediately to any open YouTube tabs

+## 🧪 Testing & Debugging

+### Built-in Test Script

+The extension includes a comprehensive test script to help debug issues:

+1. **Open YouTube** in Chrome
+2. **Open Developer Console** (F12 → Console tab)
+3. **Copy and paste** the content from `test-enhanced.js` into the console
+4. **Press Enter** to run the test

+The test will show:

+- Whether YouTube is fully loaded
+- Which keyboard assistant elements are found
+- Extension loading status
+- Current Unhook settings

+### Manual Testing Steps

+1. **Test Keyboard Assistant Hiding**:

+   - Enable "Assistente de Teclado" in the extension popup
+   - Click on YouTube's search box
+   - The keyboard assistant icon (TIA) should be hidden

+2. **Test Page Loading**:

+   - Check browser console for "🎯 Unhook YouTube" messages
+   - Extension should wait until YouTube is fully loaded before applying settings

+3. **Test Navigation**:
+   - Navigate between YouTube pages
+   - Settings should reapply automatically after each page load

 ## 🛠️ Development

+### Enhanced Loading System

+The extension now includes advanced loading detection:

+- **Smart Initialization**: Waits for essential YouTube elements to load
+- **Page Navigation Handling**: Detects YouTube SPA navigation and reapplies settings
+- **Continuous Monitoring**: Monitors for dynamically added elements
+- **Performance Optimized**: Only processes relevant DOM mutations

 ### Project Structure